Ricardo Miró: Legacy

 A posthumous annual literary prize was named in his honour, the Ricardo Miró National Literary Contest of the Republic of Panama.
 The prize was to encourage writers of poetry and fiction in Panama and in 1952 was extended to include works for theater.

 In celebration of 100 years since his birth, Miró's completed works were published in two volumes by the National Institute of Culture of Panama.

 Personal life

 Miró's daughter, Carmen A. Miró, became a noted demographer.
+In Season 11 of Finding Your Roots, a DNA test revealed that musician and actor Rubén Blades is Miró's grandson.
+Miró is also the grandfather of Rubén Blades' brother, Grammy Award-winning salsa musician Roberto Blades.